cycleplatform/docs-portal/docs/reference/containers/integrations/environment-variables.md

 CYCLE_CONTAINER_ID | The ID of the container.
 CYCLE_COMPUTE_PROXY | The Cycle compute proxy url.
 CYCLE_ENVIRONMENT_ID | The ID of the environment this container is deployed in.
-CYCLE_FIRST_START | If this is the first time an instance starts this value will be yes, after that it will be no.
 CYCLE_INSTANCE_ID | The ID of the instance.
 CYCLE_INSTANCE_IPV6_IP | The IPv6 address of this specific instance.
 CYCLE_INSTANCE_IPV6_SUBNET | The subnet of the instance itself.
 If there are 5 instances this will be 1-5 depending on the instance.